efuchsman/bitly/README.md

 * [Endpoints](#endpoints)

 # App Description
- This app allows users to retrieve the number of clicks for a long url based off a given year.
+ This app allows users to retrieve the number of clicks for a long url based off of a given year.

 # System Requirements
 * Ruby 2.7.4